bfcamara/bfcamara.com/content/posts/2021/2021-04-04--static_field_inline_initialization.md

-In the context of an ASP.NET Core application, this class is used inside controllers and it is being injected in its constructors as an `IModuleUrlResolver`.
+In the context of an ASP.NET Core application, this class is used inside controllers and it is being injected in its constructors as an `IUrlResolver`.
 We are registering these services in the Startup class, and everything works as expected.

 ```csharp